maidsafe/rfcs/text/0029-data-chains.md/0029-data-chains.md

 If a restart has been detected, any node recognised in the last link of the chain will be allowed entry again.

+## Merkle tree of checkpoints

+A datachain of the group `locks` the node and data status of that group along the timeline.
+But this still leave the risk that a whole forged blockchain cannot be detected by the network.
+A merkle-tree of checkpoints, which `locks` checkpoints network wide (actually creates a snapshot), can expose such forged chain easily.
+Once [DisjointGroup] is deployed, such merkle-tree can be computed as:

+1. Every fixed interval (say one hour) each group computes a hash of all the checkpoints generated during that period and broadcast to all groups it knows within a MerkelTreeHash request.

+2. On receiving a MerkelTreeHash request, the receiver replies with all the hashes it knows.

+3. Once all hashes from all groups received, each group calculates the merkle-tree, then broadcast the root hash to the network

+4. Whenever a group detects a mismatch of the root hash received with the local calculated, it shall fetch the whole merkle-tree from others then figure out whether there is missing group to update.

+Such merkle-trees (snapshots of network) prove the validatity of datachains when restoring data during network restart / mass segmentation.

 # Further work

 The current implementation of [DataChain]s is secure, but can be made extremely more efficient over